 Per Florida Statute 83.56(3), the Florida 3 Day Notice must contain a statement declaring the amount indebted to the Landlord, the address of the property, and a demand for payment or possession.
 The delivery of the written notice must be by mail, hand delivery or by posting the notice on the premises if the Tenant is not at the property.
 If you are posting the notice yourself, our office always recommend taking a picture of the Florida 3 Day Notice.

-As discussed, the Florida 3 Day Notice is the first step before the Landlord, Owner or Property Manager can proceed with filing the Florida Eviction complaint.
-If the notice does not contain the amount indebted to the Landlord for use and possession of the property or contain the property address, the Tenant will have a defense, but the Tenant must first comply with Florida Statute 83.60(2).
+As discussed, the Florida 3 Day Notice is the first step before the Landlord, Owner or Property Manager can proceed with filing the Florida Residential Eviction complaint.
+If the notice does not contain the amount indebted to the Landlord for use and possession of the property or contain the property address, the Tenant may have a defense to the action, but the Tenant must first comply with Florida Statute 83.60(2).

 If the notice is defective, the Landlord may be required to reserve/repost a valid Florida 3 Day Notice in order to proceed with the Eviction action.
 Although defective paperwork will usually not have the Eviction dismissed for the Landlord, it can serve as both a costly and timely delay in the Eviction process.

 Are you a Florida Landlord, Owner, or Property Manager?
 Do you need assistance with preparing or serving a Florida 3 Day Notice?
 Have you been served with a Florida 3 Day Notice?
 Law Office of Ryan S. Shipp, PLLC and its team of West Palm Beach Eviction Attorneys are here to help you with all of your Landlord-Tenant and Florida Eviction needs.
 Call us today @ 561.699.0399 to set-up an appointment to visit our Lantana, Florida office location.